simula/MediaEval-Medico-2025/README.md

 - **Useful** for real-world decision-making.

 #### Submission Format
-Submit a JSON file (or JSONL) where each entry corresponds to one test case:
+Need a JSON file (or JSONL) where each entry corresponds to one test case:

 ```json
 {